-The term 'Capital Outflow' is explained in detail and with examples in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Capital Outflow' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Capital Outflow is a phenomenon where financial assets and money move away from a given nation.
 All countries of the world consider this to be a negative action.
 It typically occurs as a result of economic and/or political instability or at least the perception of it.
 Such asset flight results from domestically and especially foreign-based investors choosing to sell their stakes within a certain nation.
 They do this as they see potential weakness in the economy or political establishment of a country.
 They begin to feel that greater and safer opportunities for investment lie overseas.

 When such Capital Outflows become too fast and great, it is a serious indicator that economic and political turmoil is present and a primary cause of the asset and capital flight.
 Many governments will begin to set limitations for capital choosing to exit.
 The connotation of such actions tends to warn still other investors who have not left that the condition of the host nation and economy is rapidly deteriorating.

 Abnormal capital outflow creates increasingly severe pressure on the macroeconomics of a country and its economy.
 It tends to dissuade domestic and foreign investors alike from investing in the state and its companies.
 There are a range of valid explanations for why such capital flight actually occurs.
 Among them are unnaturally low national interest rates and growing political unrest.